 In the three cases consolidated here, petitioners and intervenors challenge the Phase II Rule on twenty-two constitutional, statutory, and procedural grounds.
-We remand three aspects of the Rule concerning the issuance of notices of intent under the Rule's general permitting scheme.
+We remand three aspects of the Rule concerning the issuance of notices of intent under the Rule's general permitting scheme, and a fourth aspect concerning the regulation of forest roads.
 We affirm the Rule against all other challenges.